syrop/syrop.github.io/_posts/2019-06-21-viewmodel-mockito.markdown

 ## Credits

 I learned how to set up the testing rules so that the code can rely on the main thread from an [answer][stackoverflow1] on StackOverflow.
-I learned how to use the `@Ruled` annotation in Kotlin from [another answer][stackoverflow2].
+I learned how to use the `@Rule` annotation in Kotlin from [another answer][stackoverflow2].

 ## Preparing the project